quipucords/qpc-tools/docs/man.rst

-quipucords-installer
+qpc-tools
 ====================

 Name
 ----

-quipucords-installer - Installs the Quipucords server and command line interface client
+qpc-tools - Installs the Quipucords server and command line interface client

 Synopsis
 --------

-``quipucords-installer [options]``
+``qpc-tools [options]``

 Description
 -----------
-The ``quipucords-installer`` tool is used to install the Quipucords server and command line interface (CLI) client.
-You can run the quipucords-installer command with no options to perform a basic installation with the preset defaults.
+The ``qpc-tools`` tool is used to install the Quipucords server and command line interface (CLI) client.
+You can run the qpc-tools command with no options to perform a basic installation with the preset defaults.
 For more information about the options and their preset defaults, see the `Options`_ section.
-You can also run the quipucords-installer command with options.
+You can also run the qpc-tools command with options.
 The most common scenarios where you might use options to change the basic installation process are explained in the `Installing offline`_, `Installing a specific version`_, and `Installing the server and command line interface separately`_ sections.

-Note that in log information for the ``quipucords-installer`` command, references to ``quipucords server`` are relevant to the Quipucords server, and references to ``qpc CLI`` are relevant to the Quipucords command line interface client.
+Note that in log information for the ``qpc-tools`` command, references to ``quipucords server`` are relevant to the Quipucords server, and references to ``qpc CLI`` are relevant to the Quipucords command line interface client.

 Usage